Automattic/woocommerce-services/readme.txt

 9. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.10.1 =
+* Fix bug with product variation names in Packaging description

 = 1.10.0 =
 * Add WooCommerce compatibility to plugin header